hyenaproject/Bailey2024K/README.md

 ## STEP1_estimate_K

 Code used to estimate time varying carrying capacity of spotted hyenas in Ngorongoro Crater using the Spotted Hyena Individual-based Model (SHIM).
-We estimate carrying capacity in 3 scenarios:
+These are the key results of the publication and are used for most further analysis and plotting.
+There are two key files:

+- `estimateK.R`:
-- Time varying carrying capacity for each year.
+  - Estimate time varying carrying capacity (Kt) for each year.
+Outputs saved as `.txt` files in folders for each year.
-- Stable (non-time varying) carrying capacity that uses marginal predictions within the simulation.
+  - Estimate stable (non-time varying) carrying capacity that uses marginal predictions within the simulation.
+  Outputs saved as `.txt` files in folder 'marginal'
+- `estimateK_elasticity_oddsratio.R`
-- Elasticity of time varying carrying capacity to individual vital rates.
+  - Elasticity elasticity of time varying carrying capacity estimates to variation in individual vital rates.
+Outputs saved as

-The outputs of all these simulations are stored as `.txt` files within the sub-folders.
+  `.txt` files in folder 'elasticity_oddsratio'.

 ## STEP2_analysis_and_figures